 - Other drinks: Warm drinks such as coffee, tea, or cocoa can also be an excellent way to provide some liquid intake.
 However, you will need to watch your sugar intake.
 Similarly, soy milk is another drink that is nearly 88.5% water.

 Water is an excellent no-calorie drink with a multitude of benefits to offer.
+The history of clean drinking water is sure to fascinate you.
+How our ancestors used different methods to consume clean and safe water, while we besides having the privilege of infinite filtration techniques are lacking the habit of drinking water.
 As per the statistics, an average American is not reaching their required water intake.
 To avoid this, make sure you have a glass of water handy every morning and don’t forget to take your water bottle to the gym!

 Table of Contents

 - 3. Boosts skin health and overall beauty

 - 6. Flushing out the waste

 - 9. Cushions the brain, spinal cord, and other sensitive tissues

 - 10. Maintains blood pressure